🌿 Benefits and Industrial Uses of Citronella Oil - CitSpray

 • Java Type (Cymbopogon winterianus)

-The Java type is generally preferred in industrial applications due to its higher concentration of citronellal and geraniol.
+The Java type is generally preferred for industrial applications due to its higher concentration of citronellal and geraniol.

 The effectiveness of citronella oil depends largely on its chemical profile.
 Major constituents include: